hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Sep.
 2015 - Apr.
 2018_
 >
-> *   Leading senior engineering managers, and managers
+> *   Leading managers of managers, and managers
 > *   Leading up to 70 people
 > *   Leading and managing multiple teams, devops engineers, overseeing their work, and ensuring that they build high quality applications and features
 > *   Allocating appropriate resources to ensure predictable delivery of multiple applications and projects